 - Ketosis versus ketoacidosis, metabolic flexibility or pancreatic disability?

-Amplify leading thinkers in metabolic health.
+Curate & amplify leading thinkers in metabolic health.

-These terms are evolving.
+We want our medical advice from.
 Metabolic Multiplier solicits quotes from experts in metabolic processes and interventions.
 This not only encourages clinicians and scientists to vet our content curation, but also brings out nuances and encourages scientific debate.

 Support emerging guidelines